johnstevenson/composer-runtime/README.md

 You must use [Composer][composer].
 Add the following to the require section in your *composer.json* file:

 ```
-"johnstevenson/json-works": "1.0.*"
+"johnstevenson/composer-runtime": "1.0.*"
 ```

 <a name="Usage"></a>
 ## Usage

-Full usage [documentation][wiki] is available in the Wiki.
+Full usage [documentation][wiki] is currently being compiled and will be available in the Wiki.

 <a name="License"></a>
 ## License